jenkinsci/ghprb-plugin/README.md

+**NOTE**: this plugin is currently maintained at https://github.com/jenkinsci/ghprb-plugin

 # GitHub Pull Request Builder Plugin

 This Jenkins plugin builds pull requests from GitHub and will report the results directly to the pull request via